Documentation Index

 - MUST support spending limits and transaction caps per delegation

-- SHOULD leverage Stripe’s off-session payment capabilities for seamless settlement
+- SHOULD leverage the PSP’s off-session payment capabilities for seamless settlement

 - MUST ensure PCI compliance by never exposing raw card data to the facilitator or server